EpicFazbear/remote-comms-server/README.md

-# discord-bot-hosting
+# Remote Admin Testing
-this is the branched off version of heavy dictator where i try and make a functional remote admin API .-.
+This is a branched off version of heavy dictator where I try and make a functional remote admin API .-.